thecariah/thecariah/README.md

 I'm a final-year Computer Engineering student.

 ## 💫 About Me:
-💼 Experienced in web platform development, but currently exploring cybersecurity, deep learning, and game development.<br><br>
+📚 Experienced in web platform development, but currently exploring cybersecurity, deep learning, and game development.<br><br>
 🚀 Backend is my specialty, but I have also learned full-stack tools and technologies.<br><br>
-📚 Right now, I’m focusing on studying software deployment and infrastructure for my thesis.<br><br>
 🎼 Hobbies: playing piano and guitar, watching anime, and gaming.<br><br>
 🌎 Languages: Spanish (native) & English (intermediate, self-taught).